 You can easily compare sous vide with

 cooking.
 The way of heating is the same: using warm water.
-Simply put, you call it sous vide when the food is packaged in a vacuum package.
+It's called a sous vide when the food is packaged in a vacuum package.
 You place this package directly into a container of water.
-Most sous vide devices circulate the water for temperature distribution.
+Most sous vide equipment and devices circulate the water for temperature distribution.
 With a bain marie, you first place your unpackaged food in a container and then place the container in hot water.